nraboy/ng-imgur/README.md

 ngImgur
 ==============================

-ngImgure is an AngularJS library for making RESTful requests to Imgur.
+ngImgur is an AngularJS library for making RESTful requests to Imgur.

 Requirements